Vorarlberg Railway: Implementation and construction

 After Carl Ganahl prevailed over two other competitors for the construction contract, work began on the construction of the first railway line in the Vorarlberg in October 1870.
 The bulk of the construction was carried out in 1871 as some sections could only be built after objections had been dealt with.
 The newly created corporation of the Royal Vorarlberg Railway (k. k. priv.
 Vorarlberger Bahn), a Vienna-based company received its license from the Companies Registry on 5 May 1871, its statutes were approved on 9 June, its constitution on 3 July and it was entered in the companies register on 8 July.
 It would have a virtually unlimited capital, since its shares were oversubscribed twenty times.

-The first ceremonial run on the Bludenz–Lochau line was hauled by a steam locomotive, which had been given the name of Bregenz, on 30 June 1872.
+The first ceremonial run on the Bludenz–Lochau line (neal Bregenz) was hauled by a steam locomotive, which had been given the name of Bregenz, on 30 June 1872.
 Finally, the line was handed over for public service on 1 July 1872.
 The railway was finally connected to the rest of the Austrian railway network by the construction of the Arlberg Railway Tunnel in 1884.
 The link to Buchs and to Lindau opened on 14 October 1872 and the connection to St. Margrethen opened on 23 November 1872.
-The first continuous express ran on the route on 1 November 1873, running on the route from Zürich to Munich.
+The first continuous express ran on the route on 1 November 1873, running on the route from Zurich Main Station to Munich.
 The Vorarlberg Railway's connection with the rest of the Austrian railway network also meant the end of its era of independence as it became state-owned.

 The railway line was completely electrified in 1954.
 The section from Bludenz to Feldkirch was duplicated in 1991, followed by the line Feldkirch to Bregenz in 1995.
 The section from Lochau/Hörbranz to Bregenz-Hafen is still only single-track.

 Construction and engineering

 The main route of the line, with the exception of the Bregenz–Lochau section, is duplicated and fully electrified, while the section from the state border to Lindau-Insel station represents a special case in that the overhead electrical line was built by the ÖBB workshop in Bludenz to German regulations.
 Until 2020, there was no connection in Germany to the German railway electrical network and this section was supplied with current from Austria.
 For this reason (and because Lindau-Insel station (formerly called Lindau Hauptbahnhof) is a terminal station) almost all international trains had to switch from the electrical locomotives of Swiss Federal Railways (SBB) or ÖBB to the diesel locomotives of Deutsche Bahn (or vice versa) in Lindau.
-The lines to Munich and to Friedrichshafen are now electrified and all trains now run via a rebuilt station at Lindau-Reutin, which does not require reversal.
+The lines to Munich and to Friedrichshafen (Bodensee-Gürtelbahn and Wuerttemberg Southline) are now electrified and all trains now run via a rebuilt station at Lindau-Reutin, which does not require reversal.